Ranking and Selection with Covariates for Personalized Decision Making: A Case Study: Personalized Treatment for Cancer Prevention

-We find that the sampling errors are clearly heteroscedastic in trial runs of the simulation model, and thus apply Procedure {\FDHet} to solve the R\&S-C problem.
-We choose the form of unconditional PCS to be $\PCSE$ since the distributions of the covariates are assumed to be known.
-Notice that evaluating the performance of our procedure, i.e., evaluating $\APCSE$, requires the knowledge of the true response surfaces $\mathscr Y_i(\bx)$, for $\bx \in \Theta$ in order to identify the true best decision rule $i^*(\bx)$.
+Before carrying out the R\&S-C procedures, we conduct several trial runs of the simulation model, and we find that the linearity assumptions hold approximately and the simulation errors are clearly heteroscedastic.
+Therefore, Procedure TS$^+$ is used.
+Notice that, to calculate the achieved $\PCSE$ (i.e., $\APCSE$) of our procedure, we need the true response surfaces $\mu_i(\bx)$, for all $\bx \in \Theta$ and $i=1,2,3$, to identify the true best selection policy $i^*(\bx)$.
 To that end, we use extensive simulation to approximate the true response surfaces.
-We discretize $X_2$ with step size 0.01 and discretize $X_3$ and $X_4$ with step size 0.1.
-At each discretization point, we run the simulation model for $10^6$ replications so that the estimation error is negligible (e.g., the half-width of the 95\% confidence interval is less than 0.02 QALY).
-Then, the response at any other $\bx$ is approximated via linear interpolation.
+We discretize $X_2$ with a step size 0.01 and discretize $X_3$ and $X_4$ with a step size 0.1.
+At each discretization point, we run the simulation model for $10^6$ replications so that the estimation error is negligible (e.g., the half-width of the 95\% confidence interval is less than 0.02 QALYs).
+The response at any other $\bx$ is approximated via a linear interpolation.
 To compute $\APCSE$, we conduct $R = 300$ macro-replications.
-For each macro-replication $r$, we apply Procedure {\FDHet} to obtain the decision rule $\widehat{i^*_r}(\bx)$, and then apply it to select the best treatment regimen for $T = 10^5$ simulated BE patients with characteristics that are generated randomly from the distribution of $\bX$.
-The other parameters involved in Procedure {\FDHet} are specified as follows: $\alpha = 0.05$, $\delta = 0.2$ and $n_0 = 100$.
-The result is $\APCSE = 99.7\%$, which is substantially higher than target level $1-\alpha=95\%$.
-This is because the configuration of the means of the problem turns out to be much more favorable than the GSC, and thus the selection procedure behaves in an overly conservative manner in this situation.
+For each macro-replication $r$, we apply Procedure TS$^+$ to obtain the selection policy $\widehat{i^*_r}(\bx)$, and then apply it to select the best treatment regimen for $T = 10^5$ simulated BE patients whose characteristics are randomly generated from the distribution of $\bX$.
+Other parameters of Procedure TS$^+$ are specified as follows: $\alpha = 0.05$, $\delta = 1/6$ (i.e., 2 months) and $n_0 = 100$.
+Our case study shows that the $\APCSE = 99.5\%$, which is substantially higher than the target level $1-\alpha=95\%$.
+This is because the configuration of the means of this problem is much more favorable than the GSC, and thus the selection procedure behaves in an overly conservative manner in this situation.
 (Recall that Problem \texttt{(3)} in \S \ref{sec-numerical} has a similar behavior.)

+\begin{remark} In principle, one could compute the ``true'' response surfaces of this simulation model that correspond to the three treatment regimes in a brute force way subject to a discretization scheme, and then identify the best alternative for each individual patient.
+However, this would be very time consuming even for a coarse discretimization scheme and a moderate level of estimation accuracy as specified above.
+(It takes about 8 days on a desktop computer with Windows 10 OS, 3.60 GHz CPU, and 16 GB RAM to complete the above simulation implemented in MATLAB.)
+By contrast, it only takes less than 1 minute for Procedure TS$^+$ to obtain a selection policy.
+This demonstrates the practical value of our model and selection procedures in real-world applications. \end{remark}